BerretMan/cryptoScrapper/README.md

 | Solana   | sol   |
 | Dogecoin   | doge   |

-Otherwise will have default logo
+Otherwise a default-logo will be used.